What is Child Custody?

 SquareFairy

-SquareFairy helps couples prepare their initial divorce papers for free.
+SquareFairy helps couples prepare their initial divorce papers for a low cost.
 Start your ready-to-file California Divorce papers here.

 The author of this blog is a family law attorney in the State of California.
 Reach out to us if you have questions about child custody.